catrushmore/chemicals/research/documents/Timeline1876.md

 1971 - Spaceship Earth mentioned at Earth Day
-1972 - January  - Blueprint for Survival published in special edition of The Ecologist 1972 - UN Stockholm - June highlighted complex relationships within the world ecosystem, stressed human dimension 1972 - European Communities Act  - Britain hands over some powers to EC 1972 – Con Gov appointed Minister for Consumer Affairs within DTI1972 - Shoe polish advertising began a marked decline 1972 – Henkel launch Der General liquid household cleaner1973 Fair Trade Act and Office of Fair Trading set up
+1972 - January  - Blueprint for Survival published in special edition of The Ecologist 1972 - UN Stockholm - June highlighted complex relationships within the world ecosystem, stressed human dimension

+1972 – Con Gov appointed Minister for Consumer Affairs within DTI1972 - Shoe polish advertising began a marked decline 1972 – Henkel launch Der General liquid household cleaner1973 Fair Trade Act and Office of Fair Trading set up
 1974 - regional water authorities set up (ten of them in Eng and Wales) with resonsibiilites for whoe water cycle inc supply, draininage and sweage tmt, river polln prevention
 1974 - TV adspend dropped for the first time, from £210m to £195m at end of year 1974 - Annual TV ad spend fell on flour and baking products (thrift indicators) 1974 – No more drying up : With improved Pril (Germany)